 During this election month, Judge Bober asks everyone to consider the impact of their vote and how it will help shape their future, not only for national elections, but for elections that impact our local communities as well.
 It was a privilege to have the opportunity to interview Judge Bober, who has been selected as the Broward County Hispanic Bar Association Judge of the Month for November 2020.
 If anyone wants to see a courtroom with integrity, fairness, fascinating criminal law issues, and the best legal minds at work, we encourage them to observe his courtroom (after the pandemic is over).

-Judge Lee is an incredible asset to the bench, to the Hispanic community and to Broward County.
-We are proud to have him representing the Hispanic community and we are honored to name him as our Judge of the Month.
+Judge Bober is a wonderful addition to the bench, to the Hispanic community and to Broward County.
+We are pleased to have him representing the Hispanic community and we are honored to name him as our Judge of the Month this November.

-The Broward County Hispanic Bar Association is proud to have Iris A. Elijah as one of its members!
+The Broward County Hispanic Bar Association is proud to have Michelle Denis as one of its members!

 by Karina Rodrigues, President